 How does a bond ladder work?

-Suppose on January 1, 2009 you purchase 5 bonds with the following maturity dates.
-The average maturity of this portfolio is 3 years and the average yield will be comparable to the 3 year yield on January 1, 2009.
+Suppose on January 1, 2019, you purchase five bonds with the following maturity dates.
+The average maturity of this portfolio is three years, and the average yield will be comparable to the three-year yield on January 1, 2019.

-By replacing the matured bond with a new 5-year bond the ladder remains intact and you can continue to expect an annual principal payoff.
-Eventually the ladder will contain only 5-year bonds, thus increasing your average yield, while maintaining the average maturity.
+By replacing the matured bond with a new five-year bond, the ladder remains intact and you can continue to expect an annual principal payoff.
+Eventually, the ladder will contain only five-year bonds, thus increasing your average yield while maintaining the average maturity.

 Why use a bond ladder?

-The above example demonstrates how a short-term (5-year) ladder with annual maturity allows you to take advantage of expected rate increases.
-2009 interest rates are near historic lows.
-Since 20% of this hypothetical ladder will mature each year for the next 5-years, you will have a substantial amount of money to reinvest each year.
+The above example demonstrates how a short-term (five-year) ladder with annual maturity allows you to take advantage of expected rate increases.
+Since a rung of this hypothetical ladder will mature each year for the next five years, you will receive principal to reinvest annually.
 As rates begin to increase, you will be in an excellent position to purchase new bonds with higher coupons (and longer maturities, depending on your investment horizon).
-If rates stay low you can simply purchase another 5-year bond and wait till next year.
+If rates stay low, you can simply purchase another five-year bond and wait until next year.